Keep your family safe while at the beach this summer with these swimming safety tips.

 - Get the lifeguard or dial 9-1-1.

-- Maintain the position you find them in and help support their head and neck until help arrives.
+- Help support their head and neck until help arrives.

 Bike paths are like roads.
-You should always look both ways before crossing.
-Bicycles have a hard time stopping and have the right of way.
-Please wait for them to pass before crossing.
-Be aware of your children and be careful not to let them dart across without looking both ways first.
+Be aware of your children, and be careful not to let them dart across without looking both ways first.